EPCCed/2021-07-29_Singularity_Online/index.md

 >
 > - Access to a local or remote Linux-based system on which you have administrator (root) access and can install the Singularity software.
 >
-> **Please note that the version of Singularity used in this part of the course is _version 3.5.3_ which was the latest stable release at the time of writing.** If you are installing Singularity on your own system for use in the course, you are recommneded to install version 3.5.3.
 {: .prereq}

 {% include links.md %}